GBCarpiArtStudio/gollum_rails/README.md

 ### Mount the engine

-In rour contig/routes.rb include something like:
+In your config/routes.rb include something like:

 ```
 Rails.application.routes.draw do
   mount GollumRails::Engine => "/wiki"
 end
 ```

 After that you should be able to start your server and go to /wiki and start creating pages.